Hai4320/How-mobile-cross-platform-works/README.md

 # How Does Cross-Platform Mobile App Work?
-This document is my reserch about mobile cross-platform frameworks, in this document I will:
+This document is my research about mobile cross-platform frameworks, in this document I will:
-- Explain how cross-platform like Flutter, Kotlin Multiplatfom work on each mobile platform, such as Android and iOS.
+- Explain how cross-platform like Flutter and Kotlin Multiplatform work on each mobile platform, such as Android and iOS.
 - Compare Cross-Platform vs Native App and Cross-Platform.

 _Please give me some feedback if you have any concerns.